 [This event is captured on video in five parts.
 Scroll down and enjoy!]

-LA Best Babies Network (LABBN) — in partnership with First 5 LA, Maternal & Child Health Access, and PAC/LAC — hosted the second annual Family Strengthening Summit on June 1, 2016, at the Taglyan Cultural Complex in Los Angeles.
-The event brought together roughly 500 staff members and others affiliated with the Family Strengthening Network, which includes the Welcome Baby program and its home visiting services.
+LA Best Babies Network (LABBN) — in partnership with First 5 LA, Maternal and Child Health Access, and PAC/LAC — hosted the second annual Family Strengthening Summit on June 1, 2016, at the Taglyan Complex in Los Angeles.
+The event brought together roughly 500 staff members and others affiliated with the Family Strengthening Network, which includes the Welcome Baby program and its partner home visiting services.

 These First 5 LA-funded programs serve pregnant women and families with newborns and young children.
 The services they provide — all free and voluntary with no commitment — include health and parenting education, support with breastfeeding, education about infant development and safety, and connections to community resources.